-To enable or disable the Special chime feature:
+To enable or disable the special chime feature, do the following:

-- 1. Scroll up/down until the display shows Chime. - 2.
-Press Enter.
-The current setting will flash. - 3.
-Scroll up/down to toggle Special chime on/off. - 4.
-Press Enter.
-The setting will stop flashing. - 5.
-Press STATUS to exit.
+- 1. Scroll up/down until the display shows Chime and press Enter. - 2.
+The current setting will flash.
+Scroll up/down to toggle this option on/off and press Enter. - 3.
+The setting will stop flashing.
+Press Status to exit.

-An outlined bell icon will appear in the display when Special chime is enabled.
+An outlined bell icon will appear in the display when special chime is enabled.

-Note: This menu will not appear if Special chime sensors are not in your system.
+Note: This menu will not appear if special chime sensors are not in your system.